Manju1392k/Sample-Nextjs-Website/README.md

 # Framework

 The Below Table Framework's is used in this project.
 To run this project.
-This framework's has been installed in system with same Version or Lastest Version.
+This framework's has been installed in system with same Version or Latest Version.

 | Framework  | Version |
 | ------------- | ------------- |